alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

 | target | The target position for the mitten. |
 | avatar_id | The unique ID of the avatar. |
 | do_motion | If True, advance simulation frames until the pick-up motion is done.
 See: `do_joint_motion()` |

+_Returns:_  True if the avatar bends the arm.

 ***